lbaehren/prometheus-sumo/documentation/pages/prometheus-sumo/Functionality.md

 \subsection sumo_functionality_vm Virtual machine images

-Part of the \ref infrastructure to aid in the testing across multiple platforms is a set of \ref virtual_machines which can be loaded as appliances directly into [VirtualBox](https://www.virtualbox.org); in order to retrieve the most recent disk images use the command
+Part of the infrastructure to aid in the testing across multiple platforms is a set of \ref virtual_machines which can be loaded as appliances directly into [VirtualBox](https://www.virtualbox.org); in order to retrieve the most recent disk images use the command